kibi-network/Kixt/-/Transmissions/index.md

 If a [page] ends before a [text] is opened, it has an empty text.
 The opening and closing `02 BEGIN` and `03 END` characters, if present, are not considered part of a text's contents.

+Texts must not contain [transmission characters] other than `1D INVALID`.
+Any other transmission characters within a text's contents should be replaced with `1D INVALID` on reading.

 If a `kixt:charset` with a valid object was declared in the [header] to the [page] containing a [text], it provides the character set of the text.
 Otherwise, the character set of the text is left to programs to determine.
 In the absence of prior knowledge, programs should assume that texts are in [Unicode].